 You or your school are responsible for making all bus arrangements and payments.
 The AFCC is not liable for school bus arrangements or contractual services made between the bus company and school/teacher.

 It's grant report time.
-Would you kindly fill out the 2021 AFCC Fall Grant report as soon as you can.
+Would you kindly fill out the 2022 AFCC/NEA Fall Grant report as soon as possible?
+We are looking forward to hearing how these funds supported your organization in its pandemic recovery.

 Best wishes and thank you for all you do to support our creative community!